 Women Changing Outcomes In The Middle East

-An Urgent Call to Action - In late summer, 2013, at the request of the Center for Freedom and Justice in Palestine and We Will Not Obey in Israel, we gathered emerging young Palestinian women leaders from all sectors of society for a meeting in Jordan.
+This project began in late summer, 2013, at the request of the Center for Freedom and Justice in Palestine and We Will Not Obey in Israel.
+We gathered emerging young Palestinian women leaders from all sectors of society for a meeting in Jordan.
 The attendees included women from all walks of life: student activists from the West Bank, former elected officials, writers, journalists, artists and farmers.
 They represented the wide range of social, political, and religious identities that make up Palestinian society.
 The objective was an exploration of grass-roots strategies for shifting the now dead diplomatic process away from piecemeal approaches to one of systemic change.